-NEXT TEST START

-The amount of time until the next autotest.
+NEXT TEST START The amount of time until the next autotest

-CHANNEL 1 SHIFT This causes the channel 1 transmitter to shift its frequency.
+CHANNEL 1 This causes the channel 1 transmitter to shift its frequency.
+This can be SHIFT done from the front panel only if front panel testing is enabled.
+(See

+CHANNEL 2

+This causes the channel 2 transmitter to shift its frequency.
 This can be done from the front panel only if front panel testing is enabled.
-(See paragraph 6.11.3).

-CHANNEL 2 SHIFT This causes the channel 2 transmitter to shift its frequency.
-This can be done from the front panel only if front panel testing is enabled.
-(See paragraph 6.11.3).

-CHANNEL 3 SHIFT This causes the channel 3 transmitter to shift its frequency.
-This can be done from the front panel only if front panel testing is enabled.
-(See paragraph 6.11.3).
+(See SHIFT done from the front panel only if front panel testing is enabled.
+(See SHIFT